-How Does 180° Juvenile Diversion Work?180° Juvenile Diversion builds positive support systems and encourages behavioral changes that will last a lifetime.
+How Does 180° Diversion Work?180° Diversion builds positive support systems and encourages behavioral changes that will last a lifetime.
 Through this program, young adults are allowed to earn a second chance.

 The program’s research-based approach is built on a foundation of family & community involvement, proven methods of diversion from across the U.S. and a solid network of city, county, state and national partnerships.
 The nine-month process includes: